Disney Movies Ranked from Least to Most Childhood-Ruining

 How could a rat with dreams of becoming a gourmet chef in Paris be childhood-ruining?
 Remy not only defies odds, but he overcomes his family's and society’s expectations of him by entering the culinary world.
 Being a rat in such a world is not without its unpleasantries, of course—like being chased around a French restaurant’s kitchen by an angry chef, trapped in a jar, and having your life threatened after making critically acclaimed soup.

 Winnie the Pooh is not childhood-ruining; it’s childhood-making.
-All of that said, Everyone is the embodiment of depression, which children watching Pooh films will likely not realize until later on in life.
+All of that said, every character embodies depression, which children watching Pooh films will likely not realize until later on in life.
 Seriously, the fan theory surrounding Christopher Robin, mental illnesses, and his animal pals is hella dark.
 We wouldn’t suggest looking into it unless you want to ruin such a pure part of your childhood.

 61. Fantasia 2000 (2000)